tjbindseil/abol/doc/plan.md

 * testing
     * do it with a script, including reseting
         * thiturned out to be quite difficult, see testing.md

-## bugs
-0. when user arms app, kills app, opens app (before disarming or firing), the "armed at" is not present

 ## completed
 * better title